 Evidence-Based Practice – OT-GE 3301

 Evaluate clinical literature and determine the evidence level of a clinical study, appraise the feasibility or application in everyday practice, and design a program evaluation of their own practice using evidence-based approach.
-The course will emphasize the need for evidence based occupationaly therapy practice.
+The course will emphasize the need for evidence-based occupational therapy practice.

 Advance Assessment for the Practicing Therapist – OT-GE 3306